What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Preliminaries

 \subsection{Solving the forward problem}

-In order to solve~\eqref{eq:optimization_pb_simple} we must be able to solve~\eqref{eq:vlasov-poisoon_system_ext_1d} in an efficient and stable way.
-In the past, many methods have been developed: Eulerian methods~\cite{filbet2003comparison}, Lagrangian methods~\cite{Verboncoeur2005} and, semi-Lagrangian methods~\cite{cheng1976integration, Rossmanith2011}. {A general summary can be found in \cite{filbet2003numerical}.} In this work we will use the latter mainly because they are fully explicit and unconditionally stable (they do not suffer from a CFL condition \cite{besse2003semi, cai2021high}).
+In order to solve the optimization problem~\eqref{eq:optimization_pb_simple}, we must repeatedly solve the VP system~\eqref{eq:vlasov-poisoon_system_ext_1d} in an efficient and stable manner.
+A variety of numerical methods have been developed for such kinetic equations, including Eulerian methods~\cite{filbet2003comparison}, Lagrangian (particle) methods~\cite{Verboncoeur2005}, and semi-Lagrangian methods~\cite{cheng1976integration,Rossmanith2011}.
+A general overview of these approaches can be found in~\cite{filbet2003numerical}.

+In this work we employ a semi-Lagrangian discretization due to its favorable properties, including unconditional stability and the ability to take relatively large time steps~\cite{besse2003semi,cai2021high}.
+Since our focus is on the optimization framework rather than the development of new numerical schemes, we use standard off-the-shelf PDE solvers.

 In a nutshell, semi-Lagrangian methods trace the characteristics exactly and perform an interpolation since the translated solution may not coincide with the grid.
 The literature proposes different ways to perform this interpolation, with spline based~\cite{cheng1976integration,sonnendrucker1999semi,filbet2003comparison} and Fourier-based methods~\cite{Klimas1994,Klimas2018} being the most famous.
-More recently, the interpolation has been done following a discontinuous Galerkin approach~\cite{Crouseilles2011,qiu2011positivity,Rossmanith2011,einkemmer2019performance,Einkemmer2024}.
 In our case, we deploy a simple linear interpolation.

-We now describe the semi-Lagrangian method that we implemented.
-We first perform a time splitting to treat the computations in space and velocity separately such that:

-One can solve for each of these equations by using the method of characteristics as long as we have an initial condition.
-For this, we discretize in time such that our time step is $\Delta t$ and $t^{n} := n\Delta t$ is the $n$-th time step taken.
-We also discretize the phase-space $(x,v)$ using equispaced grid points such that we have $M_{x}$ and $M_{v}$ points for each.
-For simplicity, we will use the same amount for each so $M = M_{x} = M_{v}$, and our grid becomes $\{x_{i},v_{j}\}_{i,j=0}^{M-1}$.

-Since we want to make sure that we take one time step to solve the whole VP system we first solve for~\eqref{eq:x_splitting} using half a step.
-In this step, we will do a linear interpolation because we may have to evaluate our solution outside of our grid points, so we get a numerical approximation of the solution which we note by $\mathsf{f}$.
-In other words, if we have an approximation of the solution at $t^{n}$ and want to get an approximation at $t^{n+\frac{1}{2}}$, we compute

-Next, we use this solution to compute the self-generated electric field $E_{\mathsf{f}^{\ast}}$.
-For this, we solve
+We now describe the semi-Lagrangian method used in our implementation.
+The key idea is that each transport term in the Vlasov equation can be solved analytically along its characteristic curves, which allows the scheme to avoid the usual CFL stability restriction.